jianxunbak/Assignment-4.1/lesson.md

 > This section helps learner to expose to technological tools that may not be used within this module.

 DevOps requires the use of multiple technological tools to make automation possible.
-Each software has it's unique requirements and release strategies.
+Each software has its unique requirements and release strategies.
 Therefore, DevOps needs to garner the different technological tools to make automation possible.

 ### Activity - Research